RajaHamza99/Python-Project/README.md

 From the home page, if a user clicks "delete playlist", their playlist will be deleted from the database.

 A user also has the option to delete their account.
 If they do this, all playlists created by them will also be deleted.

+## Testing

+Debugger mode was active throughout development to allow for dynamic testing.

+Pytest was also used to run unit and integration tests.
+Unit tests are designed to

 ## Current Issues
 Right now, there are some issues with the application.
 These are as follows: